shoaibnoor95/MediaMagpie/mm-distribution/README.md

     $ ~/programs/mongodb/bin/mongod --dbpath ~/programs/data/mongodb/ &

 Hint for md-formatting: See https://github.com/SpringSource/cloudfoundry-samples/blob/master/stocks/README.md

 ## EC2 Instances
-### Update the standard open-jdk version with oracles java 1.6:
+### Update the standard open-jdk version with oracles java 1.6: (TODO rwe: obsolete)
 The open-jdk installation on the ec2 instances seems to have many issues, so i've got the effect that mediamagpie crashes after a while (e.g. less than one minute of usage).
 By this experience i decided to install the oracle java implementation.
 I've found a very good installation guide here: http://livingtao.blogspot.de/2012/01/few-easy-steps-to-install-sunoracle-jdk.html